dmaccormac/winpkg/README.md

 The aim of the project is to provide a tool to easily create software installation packages for Windows.

-winpkg can be used as a stand alone utility or distributed with your application as an install wrapper.
+It can be used to manage ad hoc application installs or distributed with your application as an installer wrapper.

 The source code is available in the project repository [here](https://github.com/dmaccormac/winpkg).